Brookshire Cluster Association

-- Cluster Clean up: in April and October is a great way to meet and greet neighbors, and make a difference in your community.
+- Cluster Clean-up: held in the spring and fall (April and October), this is a great way to meet and greet neighbors, and make a difference in your community.

-- Ad hoc: parties throughout the neighborhood, throughout the year.
+- Ad hoc: parking lot parties throughout the neighborhood, throughout the year.

 Each townhouse unit is assigned one reserved parking space which is marked as such.
-Click here to see Parking Lot and House Number layout.
-Guest spaces are available on a first come, first served basis.
+Click here to see the Parking Lot and House Number layout.
+Guest spaces are available on a first-come, first-served basis.
 Due to the limited number of available parking spaces, each unit is limited to keeping no more than two cars on Brookshire court, one reserved and one guest spot maximum.
 Any additional cards could be parked on Moorings Drive.
 Large recreational vehicles need to park on Moorings Drive or in the Reston RV parking lot which has prerequisite electricity and water.
-Cars should not be parked in a visitor’s spot for more than 30 days, or it will be subject to being towed.
+Cars should not be parked in a visitor’s spot for more than 30 days, or they could be subject to being towed.
 Parking is restricted to assigned parking spaces only, cards parked in fire lanes or blocking sidewalks will be ticketed and/or towed by Fairfax county authorities.

 Brookshire Cluster participants in Fairfax County’s neighborhood watch program.
 Residents are encouraged to report any suspicious activity to the police non-emergency telephone number at (703) 691-2131.
 Emergency situations should be reported to 911.